kubernetes-sigs/krew/docs/USER_GUIDE.md

 Since `krew` itself is a plugin also managed through `krew`, running the upgrade command may also upgrade your `krew` version.

+### Krew upgrade check

+When using krew, it will check if a new version of krew is available once a day by calling the GitHub API.
+If you want to opt out of this feature, set the `KREW_NO_UPGRADE_CHECK` environment variable, for example:

+    KREW_NO_UPGRADE_CHECK=yes kubectl krew version

 ## Uninstalling Plugins

 When you don't need a plugin anymore you can uninstall it with: